iclanzan/Backup/readme.txt

 1. Screenshot of the Backup settings page.

 == Changelog ==

+= 2.1.2 =
+* Fixed a bug that was causing Backup to not work on most shared hosts.
+* Fixed a bug that was causing the initial backup directory not to be created.

 = 2.1 =
 * Added field to enter specific paths to include in the backup.